Background pattern

 Introduction

-Levonorgestrel Exeltis 1,5 mgfilm-coated tablet
+Levonorgestrel Exeltis 1,5 mgtablet EFG

-Read this package insert carefully before starting to take this medication, as it contains important information for you.
+Read the entire package leaflet carefully before starting to take this medication, as it contains important information for you.

-• Keep this package insert, as you may need to refer to it again.
+• Keep this package leaflet, as you may need to read it again.

 • If you have any questions, consult your doctor or pharmacist.

-• This medication has been prescribed to you alone, and you should not give it to others who have the same symptoms as you, as it may harm them.
+• This medication has been prescribed to you only, and you should not give it to others, even if they have the same symptoms as you, as it may harm them.

-• If you experience any adverse effects, consult your doctor or pharmacist, even if they are not listed in this package insert.
+• If you experience side effects, consult your doctor or pharmacist, even if they are not listed in this package leaflet.
 See section 4.

 1. What is Levonorgestrel Exeltis and what is it used for

-Levonorgestrel Exeltis is an emergency contraceptive that can be used within 72 hours (3 days) after having unprotected sex or when the usual contraceptive method has failed.
+Levonorgestrel Exeltis is an emergency contraceptive that can be used within 72 hours (3 days) after unprotected sex or when the usual contraceptive method has failed.

 When should emergency contraception be used?

-It is believed that Levonorgestrel Exeltis acts:
+It is believed that Levonorgestrel Exeltis works by:

 • Preventing the ovaries from releasing an egg.